ektrah/nsec/docs/howto/generate-nonces.md

 constructed in a way that the same nonce is never used more than once to encrypt data with the same key.

-Security protocols generally need nonces generated in their own way, which is why NSec doesn't provide a general, easy-to-use solution.
-This "how to" shows how two specific solutions can be implemented with NSec:
+Security protocols generally need nonces generated in a specific way, which is why NSec doesn't provide a general, easy-to-use solution.
+This "how to" shows how to implement two exemplary solutions with NSec:

 * [[TLS 1.2-style Nonces|How to: Generate Nonces#TLS 1.2-style Nonces]]
 * [[TLS 1.3-style Nonces|How to: Generate Nonces#TLS 1.3-style Nonces]]